Skip to content

 zelos trace signals

-List available signals in a trace file
+List signals in a trace file

 Usage: zelos trace signals [OPTIONS] <FILE>